 }

-Vector 2: REST API User Endpoint
+Disable the REST API Users Endpoint

 add_filter('rest_endpoints', function($endpoints) {